mikaelvesavuori/cloud-functions-object-detection-inference/README.md

 This sample function is a fairly minimal implementation of how you can do object detection inference in a Google Cloud Function.
 It will not assist in any of the training steps, for which I recommend Colaboratory or some other dedicated environment.

+Use the Notebook for emulating and working with the model and Python code.
+You will be able to pretty much copy-paste most of it (make the required adjustments as outlined) into a standard function file (such as `main.py`) and deploy it.

 **Note**:

 - This notebook should be able to "emulate" the experience of the function, but you will likely need to do a bit of copy-paste back-and-forth to ensure your real Cloud Function works as intended, as you make any changes of your own.